LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Sensor Characterisation: Linearity

-%%Sensor_evaluation_setup_for_linearity_measurements.png%%

-The sensor linearity of a magnetic field sensor describes the ability of the sensor to provide a proportional linear response to changes in the magnetic field without non-linear distortions.
+The sensor linearity of a magnetic field sensor or describes the ability of the sensor to provide a proportional linear response to changes in the magnetic field without non-linear distortions [@CSG22].
 This means that the output signals of the sensor vary directly proportional to the input magnetic fields without deviations or distortions and is therefore an important indicator for measurements of fields at different distances or objects.

 This is achieved by means of an additional linear axis installed above the sensor setup.
 A holder for an *N45 12x12x12mm* magnet is attached to the end effector of this axis, which can thus be moved at different distances above the respective sensor (+ic).
-The ambient temperature is set to *$\mu_{trev}$=21.0$^{\circ}$C* in the measurement runs and thus corresponds to the same conditions as in the *Background-Noise* chapter \ref{sensor-characterisation-background-noise} setup.
+The ambient temperature is set to *$\mu_{trev}$=21.0$^{\circ}$C* in the measurement runs and thus corresponds to the same conditions as in the *Background Noise* chapter \ref{sensor-characterisation-background-noise} setup.

 The figure \ref{Sensor_evaluation_setup_for_linearity_measurements.png} contains this updated measurement setup with the added components.
 To control the linear axis an additional motion controller of the type *SKR-Pico* placed outside the temperature chamber is required, which can be controlled via a network interface.

+In addition, the (+dr) for both sensors was measured before the measurement run to determine the linearity.
+In this case, this indicates the minimum and maximum linear measuring range for the selected linear Hall sensors.
+A high (+dr) enables a more precise detection of magnetic fields, while a low (+dr) can lead to the sensor detecting magnetic fields outside its detection range [@CSG22].

 ### Measurement Setup

-After the sensor baseline has been determined with *N=10000* samples, the magnet is inserted into the holder.
+After the sensor baseline has been determined with *$N_{baseline}$=10000* samples, the magnet is inserted into the holder.
 The linear axis is moved by the user until it is maximally saturated.
 With the *TLV493D*, this corresponds to *250.000$\mu$T* and below in low resolution mode. *MCC5603NJ* around *3000$\mu$T*.
 This ensures that the linearity is determined over the entire measuring range.